2007 UEFA Intertoto Cup: Second leg

 União Leiria won 4–2 on aggregate.

 Sampdoria won 2–0 on aggregate.

 2–2 on aggregate, Atlético Madrid won on away goals rule.

 Oțelul Galați won 4–2 on aggregate.

 Tobol Kostanay won 2–0 on aggregate.

 Hamburg won 5–1 on aggregate.

 Lens won 3–1 on aggregate.

 Rapid Vienna won 3–1 on aggregate.

 Blackburn Rovers won 6–0 on aggregate.

 1–1 on aggregate, Hammarby won on away goals rule.

-Aalborg BK won 3–2 on aggregate.
+AaB won 3–2 on aggregate.

 1 This match was played at Marakana in Belgrade because Hajduk's ground in Kula doesn't meet UEFA standards.

 2 This match was played at Naftex Stadium in Burgas because Cherno More Varna's ground does not meet UEFA standards.

 3 This match was played at Råsunda in Solna because Hammarby's ground does not meet UEFA standards.

 Overall winners

 Nine of the eleven co-winners which entered the UEFA Cup via the Intertoto won their qualifying ties and progressed to the first round proper.
 Only three of these nine sides survived the first round and entered the group stages, and of those, Hamburg and Atlético Madrid qualified for the knockout stages.
 Hamburg advanced to the round of 16 by defeating FC Zürich 3–1 on aggregate, while Atlético Madrid lost to Bolton Wanderers 1–0; leaving Hamburg as the only team remaining from this year's competition, being the overall champions of Intertoto Cup.
 Hamburg was eliminated in the round of 16.